About Kafka and asynchronous APIs

-To test Kafka APIs, you use the Event-Driven test step.
+To test Kafka APIs, you use the API Connection test step.
 To add it to a test case, you will need a ReadyAPI Test Pro license.
 If you do not have it, try a ReadyAPI trial.

 Working with Kafka in ReadyAPI

-To test Kafka-based services in ReadyAPI, you use the Event-Driven test step.
+To test Kafka-based services in ReadyAPI, you use the API Connection test step.
 This test step is linked to either the Publish or Subscribe Kafka operation.
 Depending on a base operation, the test step works as a producer or as a consumer.

 Schema registry and event serialization

 Kafka provides a way to serialize and deserialize events by using schemas.
 There are several reasons to do it.
 First, serialization translates the event data to an array of bytes, so its size is relatively small and requires fewer resources to store and transmit it.
 Second, the schema guarantees that a producer and a consumer understand each other.

 When you use a schema, you bind a schema to a topic, so all the events posted to that topic must comply with that schema.